 - A ticket is opened each time you contact USCIS.
 Contacting USCIS multiple times could cause delays and slow down your case.

 - Only the applicant can contact USCIS about the case.
 USCIS will not accept calls from ISSS staff.

 - If you are not sure whether or not it is appropriate to contact USCIS, please feel free to check with ISSS first.

 Submit an online case inquiry with USCIS: https://egov.uscis.gov/e-Request/Intro.do

 Yes.
 You must be physically present in the United States when you apply for OPT and when USCIS receives your application.

 If you have an OPT application pending with USCIS and have not yet graduated, you can travel as you normally would as an F-1 student.
-For instance, if you applied for OPT in May, are enrolled during the summer, and will graduate in August, you may still travel as a student until the official summer graduation date.
+For instance, if you applied for OPT in May, are enrolled during the summer, and will graduate in August, you may still travel as a student until your I-20 end date.
 It is important to note that re-entry to the US immediately before your official graduation date carries an increased risk of denial of entry.
-Please refer to the Registrar's calendar to find official semester graduation dates.

 The International Office does not recommend international travel after graduation while your OPT application is pending.
 Traveling during this period can jeopardize the approval of your application.
 We recommend discussing your travel plans with an International Student Advisor before departing the U.S.

 If you depart the U.S. after graduating and your OPT application is approved, you will need to make arrangements with a friend or family member to have your EAD card mailed to you.
 USCIS does not forward EAD cards, so it is very important to provide a valid U.S. mailing address on your application.